keepswimming/keepswimming/README.md

-- 👋 Hi, I’m Rita
+- 👋 Hi, I’m Rita Miller
-- 👀 I’m interested in entry level data science positions
+- 👀 I’m interested in data science positions
 - 🌱 I completed a masters in data science August 2022
-- 💞️ I’m looking to collaborate on machine learning classification problems
+- 💞️ With a robust background in statistics and data science, I aim to leverage my expertise in quantitative analysis and predictive modeling using big data tools like R and Python.
+My goal is to provide actionable insights that drive value for an organization.
 - 📫 Reach me www.linkedin.com/in/a-m-135953239 on LinkedIn

 <!---